-Prey 2 is the sequel to the 2006 first person shooter, Prey.
-It has very few things in common with the first Prey and is an open world first person shooter.
-Players take on the role of bounty hunter Kilian Samuels as he hunts down targets on an alien world.
+Prey 2 was to be the sequel to the 2006 first person shooter, Prey.
+It had very few things in common with the first Prey and is an open world first person shooter.
+Players took on the role of bounty hunter Kilian Samuels as he hunts down targets on an alien world.
 The world offers parkour similar to Mirror's Edge as well as alien technology.

-Players control a different character to the first game; this time, players take the roll of Killian Samuels, a bounty hunter on an alien planet.
+Players controlled a different character to the first game; this time, players take the role of Killian Samuels, a bounty hunter on an alien planet.
 He hunts down some of the deadliest aliens in the galaxy as sport.
-Unlike the first game, players control the hunter, rather than the hunted.
-Domasi "Tommy" Tawodi will not be playable in Prey 2; however, it has been confirmed that Tommy will make numerous appearances in Prey 2, apparently working alongside a character called Pierce.
+Unlike the first game, players controlled the hunter, rather than the hunted.

-The game features a reputation system as well as choices.
-Players are free to do whatever they want in the game world, be it mug people or search for bounties.
-The way players interact with the environment ultimately decides how the environment reacts to Killian.
-For example, if players get a job that consists of retrieving weapons, players can choose to bring back the weapons or keep them; each outcome will have its own consequences.
+The game featured a reputation system as well as choices.
+Players were free to do whatever they want in the game world, be it mug people or search for bounties.
+The way players interacted with the environment ultimately decided how the environment reacts to Killian.
+For example, if players got a job that consists of retrieving weapons, players could have chosen to bring back the weapons or keep them; each outcome was to have its own consequences.

-Prey 2 trades the linear progression of the first game for a open world environment centred around verticality.
-To get around in this hostile environment, the game has a parkour system that is similar to the SMART system in Brink.
-Killian also has a pair of rocket boots that he can trigger right before hitting the ground, in order to safely descend.
+Prey 2 traded the linear progression of the first game for a open world environment centred around verticality.
+To get around, the game featured a parkour system that was similar to the SMART system in Brink.
+Killian also had available a pair of rocket boots that he could trigger right before hitting the ground, in order to safely descend.

-The player will be able to choose how to take out enemies, be it through stealth or brute force, while some bounties will trigger scripted events such as chases.
-To make hunting easier, Samuels has access to a special view mode where he can scan groups of people to see if any have bounties over their heads.
-This can be done outside of missions while exploring the environment.
+The player was to be able to choose how to take out enemies, be it through stealth or brute force, while some bounties would trigger scripted events such as chases.
+To make hunting easier, Samuels had access to a special view mode where he can scan groups of people to see if any have bounties over their heads.
+This could be done outside of missions while exploring the environment.

 Rumors of Cancellation and Delay